slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"No matter how plain a woman may be, if truth and honesty are written across her face, she will be beautiful."
 -- Eleanor Roosevelt [1884]*

-Trust, style, nice to my family, ambitious and adventurous, must like burritos and road trips.
+Trust, style, nice to my family, ambitious and adventurous.
 Men hate disrespect more than they love sex.

 Hints:

 - Young women value themselves based on how much men want to sleep with them, which gives them a false high self valuation.
 If they valued themselves based on how much men wanted to marry them once they got to know them, they’d have a much more accurate estimation of their worth.
 - Men do not care if a woman is an engineer or a doctor.
 They only care about if she’s loyal, respectful and not a hoe.
 - Every boy wants a good girl to be bad just for him.
 Every girl wants a bad boy to be good just for her.

+> *"When neither their poverty nor their honor is touched, the majority of men live content."
+-- Niccoló Machiavelli [1469]*

 > *"An old friend of mine, a journalist, once said that paradise on earth was to work all day alone in anticipation of an evening in interesting company."
 -- Ian McEwan [1948]*